BlackbitDigitalCommerce/pimcore-data-director/README.md

 * intelligent checks whether anything changed since the last export.
 If nothing changed, result document gets delivered from cache
 * access exports via URL, for example to pull data feed in an external system

-## One for all

-**Data Director is ONE bundle for:**

-* **importing data to Pimcore elements**
-* **checking and changing data when data objects get saved -> more transparency compared to overriding Pimcore model classes**
-* **exporting data in whatever format you want and whereever the export documents shall be sent to**

-Initial effort is only necessary once, compared to when you have multiple bundles for all the different requirements which the Data Director is able to solve.

 ## Advantages compared to own import implementation

 * Performance: